History of SKN |

 Matheson was not daunted by hard work and in the 1950s he served as Chairman of the Tourism Committee.
 Carefully the local administration was trying to expand the sources of revenue for the island.
 At Conaree, the Committee set up and maintained a number of bathing huts facing the Atlantic.
 It was one of the first attempts at providing an infrastructure for tourism development.

 He also served as income tax commissioner, Chairperson of the Water Board and was a member of numerous committees dealing with Social Welfare, Libraries, and Economic Development.
 From 1952 to 1955, Lloyd Matheson was appointed as Senior Administrative Secretary.
-It was during this
+It was during this period that he was called upon to act as Administrator.

 Following retirement from the Civil Service, Lloyd Matheson turned his attention to S.L.
 Horsford and Company Ltd where he held several positions in the company and its subsidiaries.